miamtech/miam-sdk/README.md

-# kmm-miam-sdk
+# KMM Miam SDK

+[[_TOC_]]
+## Introduction

-Miam's Kmm sdk provide logic add component for ios and android native app
+Miam's Kmm sdk provide logic add component for ios and android native app.

+But how does it work ?! 🪄

+Our SDK is divide in threre main module

+  - Shared Module
+  - Android SDK
+  - IOS Framwork

+### Shared module

+Basicly all the work is done here.
+The porpuse of our architecture is to share all the logic between Android and IOS

+You'll find in this module our service, our object mapper , our component view Model and our data class.

+This module is imported in both android SDK and IOS framwork and you can imagine create your own compoment lib and map them with our view model.

+## Android integration (Kotlin)

 > Minimum requirement Kotlin version is `1.6.10`

-[[_TOC_]]

-## Getting started for Android

-### Adding Miam in your app
+### Initialization

 Miam SDK is not web hosted yet, so you first need to download our repository and then launch a build as production. it'll generate a `miam-sdk-release.aar` in `/androidSDK/build/outputs`